xldenis/Why3-Find/README.md

     $ why3find install PKG
     $ why3find uninstall PKG...

-By default, installation actually on generates a `dune` file at the root directory of the package with all the necessary installation instructions.
+By default, installation actually only generates a `dune` file at the root directory of the package with all the necessary installation instructions.
 However, it is also possible to install files directly to the `why3find` repository, by using `why3find install --global PKG`, without using any `dune`